 Automation and iterations make the review process faster, clearer, and more valuable for the entire team

-- Improve code quality: This is the primary goal.
-An outside perspective helps identify logical errors, potential bugs, security vulnerabilities, and performance issues that the author might have missed.
+- Improve code quality: An outside perspective identifies logical errors, potential bugs, security vulnerabilities, and performance issues that the author is likely to miss after extended work on the same codebase.
 The result is more stable and reliable software.
-This is direct code quality improvement.

-- Ensure consistency: Code reviews help maintain uniform coding style, structure, and architectural decisions.
-This is critically important for long-term project maintainability, especially when multiple people work on it.
+- Ensure consistency: Code reviews enforce uniform coding style, structural patterns, and architectural conventions.
+This consistency is critical for long-term maintainability, especially as team composition changes over time.

-- Increase accountability: Knowing that your code will be reviewed by colleagues naturally motivates writing higher quality, thoughtful, and understandable code.
+- Increase accountability: Knowing that code will be reviewed by colleagues creates a natural incentive to produce more thoughtful, readable, and well-structured work from the outset.

 Review readiness

-- Break into small parts: Don't submit massive changes covering multiple files and functions for review.
-The smaller and more focused the changes, the easier they are to review and understand.
-The optimal pull request size is 100-200 lines of changed code.
-If changes are larger, try breaking them into logical parts.
+- Break into small parts: Avoid submitting massive changes spanning multiple files and functions.
+Smaller, more focused changes are easier to review and understand — the operational target is 100–200 lines of changed code per pull request.
+When changes are larger, decompose them into logical units that can be reviewed independently.

-- Comprehensive description: Provide a clear and complete description of your pull request.
-Explain what you did, why you did it, what problems are solved, and how this relates to overall project goals.
-Indicate which aspects require special attention.
-Links to task tracker items are mandatory.
+- Comprehensive description: Provide a clear and complete pull request description: what was changed, why it was changed, what problems are solved, and how the change relates to project objectives.
+Identify aspects requiring particular attention.
+Links to task tracker items are required.

-- Remove commented/unnecessary code: Your request should contain only clean, functional code.
-Commented fragments or unused variables only distract and make reading difficult.
+- Remove commented and unused code: The pull request should contain only functional code.
+Commented fragments and unused variables add noise that obscures the changes under review.

 Culture and communication

-- Be constructive, not critical: The reviewer's goal is to help, not condemn.
-Focus on the code, not the author.
-Avoid phrases like "You made a mistake"—instead use "This can be improved" or "What if we try this?"
+- Be constructive, not critical: Review is directed at the code, not at the author.
+Phrases oriented toward the code — "This can be improved" or "What if we try this?" — are more productive than author-directed assessments.

-- Stick to specifics: Comments should be clear and to the point.
-Avoid general phrases and unfounded statements.
-Provide examples, links to documentation, or coding standards.
+- Be specific: Comments should be clear and grounded.
+Avoid general phrases.
+Provide examples, links to documentation, or references to coding standards where applicable.

-- Respond to comments: The code author should promptly respond to reviewer questions and comments, explaining their decisions or accepting suggested changes.
-Even if you disagree, explain your viewpoint.
+- Respond to comments: The code author should respond to reviewer questions and comments promptly — explaining decisions, accepting suggestions, or articulating disagreement with a clear rationale.

 Reviewer focus

-- Functionality: First, ensure the code does what's expected of it.
-Does it meet the assigned task?
-Does it solve the problem?
+- Functionality: Does the code do what the task requires?
+Does it solve the stated problem?

 - Correctness and logic: Are there logical errors?
 Are edge cases handled correctly?
-What about errors if something goes wrong (null-pointer, division by zero)?
+Are error conditions addressed (null-pointer, division by zero, network failure)?

-- Security: Are there potential vulnerabilities (SQL injections, XSS, unsafe user data processing)?
+- Security: Are there potential vulnerabilities — SQL injection, XSS, unsafe user data processing?

-- Performance: Does the code create bottlenecks?
-Are there overly complex algorithms that might cause problems with large datasets?
+- Performance: Does the code introduce bottlenecks?
+Are there algorithms that will produce unacceptable performance at expected data volumes?

-- Readability and maintainability: Is it easy to understand what the code does?
-Are variables, functions, and classes well-named?
-Are there enough comments where necessary (but not everywhere)?
+- Readability and maintainability: Is the code understandable to someone reading it for the first time?
+Are names for variables, functions, and classes clear?
+Are comments present where necessary?
 Does the code follow team coding standards?

 - Tests: Are unit tests present for new functionality?
 Do existing tests pass?
-Does new code add regression tests for fixed bugs?
+Are regression tests included for bug fixes?

-- Code duplication: Is there introduced code that already exists elsewhere in the project?
+- Code duplication: Does the submission introduce code that already exists elsewhere in the project?

-- Architecture and design: Do changes align with overall project architecture?
+- Architecture and design: Do the changes align with overall project architecture?
 Does new code introduce anti-patterns?

 Tools and automation

-1. Version control systems with PR/MR support: GitHub, GitLab, Bitbucket provide convenient interfaces for creating, viewing, and commenting on pull/merge requests.
-This is a centralized platform for all discussions.
+1. Version control systems with PR/MR support: GitHub, GitLab, and Bitbucket provide centralized interfaces for creating, viewing, and commenting on pull/merge requests, with inline commenting tied to specific code lines.

-- Automated tests: Unit, integration, and functional tests should run automatically.
+- Automated test suites: unit, integration, and functional tests run on every submission

-- Static code analysis: Tools like SonarQube, Bandit (for Python), Semgrep identify potential bugs, vulnerabilities, and code quality issues early.
+- Static code analysis: SonarQube, Bandit (Python), Semgrep surface potential bugs, vulnerabilities, and quality issues before human review begins

-3. Pull request templates: Create standardized PR/MR templates that include mandatory fields: change description, task link, list of tests run, and questions for reviewers.
-This ensures authors provide all necessary information.
+3. Pull request templates: Standardized PR/MR templates with required fields — change description, task link, tests run, questions for reviewers — ensure authors provide the context reviewers need to conduct an efficient review.

 Iterations and learning